-Students greet another student in the screen and then pretend to throw an invisible ball to them.
-The other student pretends to catch the ball and then greets that student in return.
-Continue until everyone has been greeted.
-So students know who hasn't been greeted, have students raise their hand or give a thumbs up to show they haven't been greeted.
+In-Person Virtual Students greet another student across the room Students greet another student in the screen and and then pretend to throw an invisible ball to them. then pretend to throw an invisible ball to them.
+The The other student pretends to catch the ball and other student pretends to catch the ball and then then greets that student in return.
+Continue until greets that student in return.
+Continue until everyeveryone has been greeted.
+So students know who one has been greeted.
+So students know who hasn't been greeted, have every student start out hasn't been greeted, have students raise their standing and then sit down when they've been hand or give a thumbs up to show they haven't greeted. been greeted.